tentameneu/cvm-go/README.md

 }
 ```

 Example of usage for buffer smaller than stream of elements.
-In this example stream of elemnts has 1_000_000 total elements, of which 50_000 are distinct.
+In this example stream of elements has 1_000_000 total elements, of which 50_000 are distinct.
 Buffer can contain only 10_000 elements.
 CVM algorithm is used to estimate number of distinct elements, it naturally includes randomness, so your result may differ, but it should be close to 50_000.

 ```go